nquach/keio_screen/README.md

 - prototype_functions.py is the script that contains prototyped functions.
 Not for use.
 - SLIP_functions.py is a script containing functions to pass all SLIP images into neural nets (Must be used in the context of other CNN script!!)
 - segment_SLIP.py is the script that segments all SLIP images for one Keio plate (both control and infection).
-- interpolater.py is a script that converts plate reader OD600 readings to spectrophotometer OD600 readings.
+- interpolater.py is a script that converts plate reader OD600 readings to cfu/mL.